Top 10 Types Of Legal Pages That Your WordPress Website Should Have

 10. About Us

-Last but not the least, an About Us page is mandatory to have on your website.
-With this page, you must answer some essential information, including the owner of the business, history of the company, what are you selling, and what makes your brand different from others.
+Last but not least, an About Us page is mandatory to have on your website.
+With this page, you must answer some essential information, including the owner of the business, the history of the company, what are you selling, and what makes your brand different from others.

 To make it look unique, you must avoid the usage of generic statements.
 Also, you must keep in mind that you aren’t copying this section from your competitors’ sites and putting in your input.
 With an About Us page, you’d be able to tell your customers that you are authentic as well as trustworthy.